Jay-Bear/Jay-Bear/README.md

 Hello!
 I'm Jay.

 ## I'm currently working on...
-### Numeric.Optimize
-A Haskell numerical optimization and automatic differentiation library.
-### Studying.
+### Research.
+Using machine learning to learn algorithms for hard problems.

 ## I'm currently learning...
-### Derivative-free optimization.
-Such as Nelder-Mead.
+### Proofs on Group Theory.
+Required for research.

 ## I'm looking to collaborate on...
 ### Haskell projects.
 Specifically machine-learning-related.

 ## I'm looking for help with...
-### Understanding convergence patterns of line-search algorithms on highly non-convex functions.
-Hopefully *something*.
+### Nothing.
+I'm fine right now.

 ## Ask me about...
 ### Haskell.
 Anything!
-It's my most-used language.
+It's my favorite language.
-### Numerical optimization.
-My favorite topic.

 ## How to reach me...
 ### Email!

 ## Pronouns...
 ### They/Them

-## Despite the logo and such...
-### I don't like Windows, I prefer macOS.

 <!--
 **Eurodrive/Eurodrive** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.